Subscribe for updates and exclusive content

 How it works

-The host opens their home to us as a performance venue, and possibly a place to spend the night if we are traveling.
+The host opens their home to us as a performance venue, and possibly a place to spend the night if we're travelling.

 The host and friends promote the show by inviting family, friends, and others passionate about music.